Nuovalo/website/_pages/moderntontines.md

 It’s really quite simple.
 Through risk sharing, a tontine changes the conditional distribution of retirement outcomes in a very useful way – those who live long lives are subsidized by those who die earlier.
 For those who are relying on a portfolio to generate income over a highly uncertain and potentially long remaining lifetime, this is exactly what they should want.
 {: .text-justify}

-> So, the lesson we all learned as children in kindergarten is true – life is better when we share!
+> "As it turns out, everything we need to know about building a perfect retirement product we learned in kindergarten.
+Life is better when you share." - [Michael Finke](https://www.thinkadvisor.com/2015/07/02/milevskys-bold-plan-to-reinvent-retirement-income/)

 ## Brief history and a checkered past